How to Prevent Burnout: Signs, Science, and Strategies

 Restore one healthy habit.
 You do not need to overhaul your entire life.
 Pick one habit that you have dropped -- exercise, sleep hygiene, meal preparation, a daily planning routine -- and recommit to it.
 One stabilizing habit creates a foundation for rebuilding others.

 Seek support.
 Talk to someone: a trusted colleague, a manager, a therapist.
 Burnout is not something you should navigate alone, and external perspective can help you see patterns that are invisible from the inside.
+If your burnout includes symptoms of depression or anxiety, consult a mental health professional.

 Address the structure, not just the symptoms.
 If your burnout is caused by an unsustainable workload, no amount of meditation will fix it.
 The workload needs to change.
 If it is caused by lack of control, you need to renegotiate your autonomy.
 Identify which of Maslach's six factors are contributing and address them directly.